What is a short circuit?

 Here are a few:

-Wires may loose their insulation and touch each other in the circuit
+- Wires may lose their insulation and touch each other in the circuit.

 A short circuit can cause heating, melting of wires, harmful smoke and smell, and blinding light (like what you see during welding)